Vitamin C (singer): Vitamin C and More (1998–2001)

-"Last Nite" and later activities (2001–2009)
+"Last Nite" and later activities (2002–2009)

 Vitamin C signed with V2 Records in 2001 and released the single "Last Nite" in July 2003.
 It was a cover version of the hit song by The Strokes and sampled Blondie's "Heart of Glass".
-The single failed to chart in the US, and peaked at number 70 on the UK Top 75.
+The single peaked at number 70 on the UK Singles Chart.

-In 2005, Vitamin C's cover of "Voices Carry" by 'Til Tuesday was included on the soundtrack for the Disney movie Sky High.
+In February 2005, Vitamin C's cover of "Kiss the Girl" was included on Disneymania 3; she also performed the song live at Disney's California Adventure which was recorded for its supplemental concert dvd.
+In July, her cover of "Voices Carry" by 'Til Tuesday was included on the soundtrack for the Disney movie Sky High.
 The same year, she wrote the song "We Are Gonna Happen" for Emma Roberts on the Unfabulous and More album.

-In 2006, she assembled a Radio Disney-aimed group of four teenagers named The Truth Squad.
+In 2006, Fitzpatrick created a production company and worked with various pop singers such as Miley Cyrus.
+That year, she assembled a Radio Disney-aimed group of four teenagers named The Truth Squad.
 Vitamin C wrote and produced a number of song's for the group's debut album, which included a cover of "Graduation (Friends Forever)".
 The album was released on April 3, 2007, and made a brief appearance on the Top Kid Audio Chart, where it peaked at No. 23.
 During this time, Vitamin C was reportedly working on two new albums, a children's world-music album and a pop album, neither of which were released.

-In 2006, Fitzpatrick created a production company and worked with various pop singers such as Miley Cyrus.
 In 2008, she wrote the single "Make Some Noise" for Krystal Meyers.
 In 2009, she wrote "Let's Get Crazy" for Miley Cyrus as Hannah Montana.
 Vitamin C also wrote the song "One and the Same", a duet recorded by Demi Lovato and Selena Gomez for the Disney Channel Original Movie Princess Protection Program.

 Music executive (2012–present)

-On March 21, 2012, Nickelodeon named Vitamin C as VP of Music.
+On March 21, 2012, Nickelodeon named Fitzpatrick as VP of Music.
 She oversaw all music for Nickelodeon and its sister cable channels.
+In 2016, she appeared as a featured artist on Information Society's cover of "Don't You Want Me"; her vocals on the release were recorded in 2001.

 In 2019, she joined Netflix as an executive in charge of "music creative production, spectacle and events".
+In December 2020, Fitzpatrick released a rerecorded and rewritten version of "Graduation" titled "Graduation 2020 (Worst Year Ever)", with the lyrics changed to reflect on life during the COVID-19 pandemic.

+Personal life

+Fitzpatrick is married with music composer Michael Kotch on October 8, 2004.
+In 2005, the couple had a daughter - Catherine Rose Kotch.